Charles-s3787634/we-walk-to-you-remix/README.md

-# A Simple Digital Poem
+# Burger Time!

-A simple digital poem that builds each line from three lists created as an example for the Horizons Digital Writing lab.
+A simple digital poem about the most magical time of the day!
+A remix of We Walk to You.

 ## Made on [Glitch](https://glitch.com/)